phil-giambra/node-gmail-utils/README.md

 * You will need to create an identity, either manually or with the -a option on the command line before running test.js
   * `node index.js -a YourEmailAddress`
-  * copy your google credentials.json to the identity folder
+  * Copy your Google credentials.json to the identity folder
-* then run test.js
+* Then run test.js
   * `node test.js YourEmailAddress`